Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Advantages of Shared Ledger Systems

-Shared ledger systems can offer:
+In general, shared ledger systems can offer:

 • Independent verification